 Originally from Denver, Brian Robert Flynn is currently breathing the fiction and poetry of Washington, DC.
 His writing can be found in (or is forthcoming from) Clarion, Jelly Bucket, Amsterdam Quarterly, Glasgow Review of Books, Southword, and The Moth.

-Lead image: “Potato” (via Flickr user Johannes Jander)
+Lead image: “Potato” *with edits* (via Flickr user Johannes Jander)